gludington/conditional-visibility/README.md

 `https://raw.githubusercontent.com/gludington/conditional-visibility/master/src/module.json`
 4. Click 'Install' and wait for installation to complete
 5. Don't forget to enable the module in game using the "Manage Module" button

-### libWrapper

-This module uses the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) library for wrapping core methods.
-It is a hard dependency and it is recommended for the best experience and compatibility with other modules.

 ## Usage